 Contesting or Amending Results: If an on-course result needs protesting or there is any reason to contest the results of event you have one hour from the conclusion of that evening's event to contest an in-race occurrence.
 Once results are posted you will have until noon on the following day for corrections.
 So if the results/scoring is posted the Thursday evening on the same day as the event, you will have until noon on Friday.
 If, for some reason, the results are not published until Friday you would have until noon on Saturday to protest or request corrections.
 We try to be accurate--and it should be easier this year with TrainingPeaks providing a CSV of all results--but we have made mistakes in the past.
 Please check your results to ensure accuracy.
 If we discover an error on our end we reserve the right to make corrections without a racer's initiation until the beginning of the following week's event.

-See the 2025 Schedule page for dates and a list of all events, including formats.
-Please note that racing begins at 7:00 PM Central Standard Time each Thursday.
+See the 2026 Schedule page for dates and a list of all events, including formats.
+Please note that racing begins at 7:00 PM U.S. Central Standard Time each Thursday.
 The starting pens for the events will open well before the events, but close one minute prior.
 So for a 7:00 PM race you must be in the pen no later than 6:59 PM in order to race.
-Each omnium event will have its own pen and start time.
+Each event will have its own pen and start time.